 Steven Dobson was appointed to the Board in September 2012.
 Mr Dobson is a director of Mal Dobson & Associates and was previously a sworn member of the WA Police.

-Mr Dobson holds board roles with ASIC Financial Advisers Consultative Committee, MLC Insurance Adviser Board and Meritum Financial Group.
+Mr Dobson holds a board role with ASIC Financial Advisers Consultative Committee.
 He is the president of Bull Creek Leeming Junior Football Club, a life member of Jandakot Volunteer Bushfire Brigade and a Justice of the Peace.

 He holds an MBA from Murdoch University, a Bachelor of Business from RMIT University and is a graduate member of the Australian Institute of Company Directors.

 Nicolle Jenkins was appointed to the Board in December 2015.
 Ms Jenkins is managing director and founder of The Hub Marketing Communications, a strategic marketing and communications business.
 With more than twenty years experience in the marketing industry, she has expertise across all aspects of business development, digital strategy, brand and change management and marketing communications.